 Additionally, insect or vermin infestations are excluded from standard renter insurance policies, as they are considered to be a “Standard Home Maintenance Issue”.
 What that means is it is your responsibility to act quickly and appropriately to eliminate and, furthermore, prevent, any incidences of critters infesting your living space.

 Obviously, there are A LOT of variables when it comes to what may or may not be covered under a particular renters insurance policy…and we’ve only just begun to scratch the surface!

 Stay tuned for our next blog, “What is Renters Insurance and Why Do I Need It?
 PART II” where we will discuss some of the more nuanced aspects of renters insurance.
-Including the coverage variances of an “All-Risk” versus a “Named Peril” policy, tips on inventorying and assigning value to your possessions and the reimbursement differences between “Actual Cash Value” and “Replacement Cost Value” policies.
+Including the coverage variances of an “All-Risk” versus a “Named Peril” policy and the reimbursement differences between “Actual Cash Value” and “Replacement Cost Value” policies.